 Very tall waterfall with three main drops, 194 m tall.
-A picturesque bridge between below the tallest drop.
+A picturesque bridge is below the tallest drop.

-Beautiful show caves that were discovered in 1874.
+These beautiful show caves were discovered in 1874.
 Caves have formed in marble and through the cave system flows a river – River Styx.
 The total length of passages is around 4,600 m.
 The cave contains valuable fossils including remnants of a grizzly bear, jaguar, and others.

 Spectacular, vertical cliffs at Crooked River.
 A popular site for climbing, the cliffs are up to 180 m high.

 A thermal lake that is fed by hot springs.
-The temperature of the lake surface is between 16 and 38 degrees C and also higher.
-Lake water contains much borax, arsenic, and lead.
+The temperature of the lake’s surface is between 16 and 38 degrees C and also higher.
+Lake water contains a lot of borax, arsenic, and lead.
 Nevertheless, here lives a unique fish – Borax Lake chub (Gila boraxobius).

 Waterfall of unusual beauty.
 It has two closely located cascades with a total height of 37 meters.
 The lower plunge falls over a columnar basalt cliff.